 <IMG> tag.
-Any image on the page can have “alternative text” specified in the
+All images on the page can have “alternative text” set in the

 ALT attribute of the

 <IMG> tag.
 This attribute is useful for two reasons:

 If for any reason a picture on the site page is unavailable, the text from the

 ALTattribute is displayed instead.
 It gives the user an idea about its content.

 Information from this attribute helps the robot that indexes images for Yandex.Images.
 If the